Career Planning and Effective Career Transitioning

 2019 Atlantic Canada Career Week

-The 2019 Atlantic Canada Career Week will run from November 4th to 8th.
-The theme for this year’s career week is Experiential Learning in Atlantic Canada.
-Building on the success of CAMET’s 2018 Career Week, the Atlantic provinces will showcase the activities and exemplars developed for the 2016, 2017, and 2018 career weeks.
+The 2019 Atlantic Canada Career Week ran from November 4th to 8th.
+The theme for the 2019 career week was Experiential Learning in Atlantic Canada.
+Building on the success of CAMET’s 2018 Career Week, the Atlantic provinces showcased the activities and exemplars developed for the 2016, 2017, and 2018 career weeks.
 All these activities and exemplars are showcased in a new website www.experientiallearning.ca.

-The 2019 Atlantic Canada Career Week will serve to launch the noted website and will assist the Atlantic provinces to promote careers and experiential learning in public schools, universities, and community colleges throughout the year.
+The 2019 Atlantic Canada Career Week served to launch the noted website and assisted the Atlantic provinces to promote careers and experiential learning in public schools, universities, and community colleges throughout the year.

 All the activities and exemplars contained on the website are focused on interdisciplinary learning experiences.
 These experiences can happen either within the classroom or school/post-secondary education institution, within the community or within the workplace.
 The value of experiential learning lies in its integration of theory and practice to engage students in purposeful and carefully chosen, authentic tasks that require the use of key concepts or skills.
 Not only does experiential learning require students to meaningfully engage in the experience/activity, but it also requires them to reflect upon their learning and how the competencies through their academic studies can be enhanced through and applied to real life experiences.

-In 2017, CAMET signed an agreement with myBlueprint to provide bilingual software—an innovative interactive self-exploration and career pathways planning tool—for students in Nova Scotia, New Brunswick, Newfoundland and Labrador, and Prince Edward Island, and a comprehensive package of support services for schools.
+In 2020, CAMET renewed its agreement with myBlueprint to provide bilingual software—an innovative interactive self-exploration and career pathways planning tool—for students in Nova Scotia, New Brunswick, Newfoundland and Labrador, and Prince Edward Island, and a comprehensive package of support services for schools.